newptcai/BeeEncoder.jl/README.md

   found any documents of it.

 My experience is that all these SAT solvers have similar performance.
-It is always more important to try to encode your problem better than picking an SAT solver.
+It is always more important to try to encode your problem better.

 ## How to use `BEE.jl`

 When your problems becomes bigger, you don't want to write all BEE code manually.
 Here's what `BEE.jl` may help.
-You can code your problem in `Julia`, and `BEE.jl` will convert it to `BEE`.
+You can write your problem in Julia, and `BEE.jl` will convert it to `BEE` syntax.
 Here's how to do the example above with `BEE.jl`

 First install `BEE.jl` by typing this in `Julia REPL`.